-Manuscript length: Limit the article to approximately 10 to 20 double-spaced pages.
+Limit the article to approximately 25 double-spaced pages.
 Include tables, figures--which might be single spaced--and references in the page count.

-Figures: Create attractive, telling visuals.
+Create attractive, telling visuals.
 Unless critical to the clarity of your submission, limit figure size to half a printed page in portrait format.
 Eliminate color that will not duplicate well in black and white.
 Make the lines bold enough to be clear; use good alignment.
 Make lettering legible; check spelling.
 Add a caption.
 Number the figures.
 Include figures in the text.
 Cross reference each figure in your discussion.
 All Figures need to be submitted singly (one page per figure) in PDF format.

-Tables: Follow APA guidelines for tables.
+Follow APA guidelines for tables.
 Use captions, and number the tables.
 Include tables in the text.
 Cross reference each table in your discussion.
-Make sure the tables are in JPEG format for easy manipulation, submitted singly (one page per table).
+Make sure the tables are in PDF format for easy manipulation, submitted singly (one page per table).

-Biography: Limit your and co-authors' biographies to approximately 50-75 words each.
-Each biography may include--as word limit permits--your name; affiliation; academic and/or corporate experience in O.D.; professional focus in O.D., such as professional or theoretical approach; honors; publications; and associations.
+Limit your and co-authors' biographies to approximately 50-75 words each.
+Each biography may include: as word limit permits--your name; affiliation; academic and/or corporate experience in O.D.; professional focus in O.D. such as, professional or theoretical approach; honors; publications; and associations.

-Photo: A photo that is a clear, in-focus, digital, mid-chest-and-head image, saved in a jpeg format with no fewer than 300 dpi or 1 meg.
+A photo that is a clear, in-focus, digital, mid-chest-and-head image, saved in a jpeg or png format with no fewer than 300 dpi or 1 meg.
 Photographs taken by a mobile phone are usually not acceptable.
 Paper photographs will not be accepted.
 Consider that copied photos lose clarity in the final publication.

 Citations and references: Maximum 5 pages of references.
 Follow the APA style guide format.
 To reduce the number of editorial inquiries, follow these tips:

 2. Check the spelling of authors' names.

 3. Include page numbers for all direct quotations.